New to Telerik UI for BlazorStart a free 30-day trial

 ActiveTabIdChanged

 The ActiveTabIdChanged event was added in version 9.0.0.
 It fires when the user changes the active tab.
-The event handler receives the new tab ID of type string as an argument.
-If the Id parameter of the TabStripTab is not set, the component will generate one automatically.
+The event handler receives the new tab Id as a string argument.
+If the Id parameter of the TabStripTab is not set, the component generates a Guid automatically during initialization.

 <TelerikTabStrip ActiveTabId="@TabStripActiveTabId"